azuredk/docker-on-azure-hol/exercise02/04-azure-container/README.md

 + Updating network configuration
 info:    vm endpoint create command OK
 ```
-Open a browser and go to machine-name.cloudapp.net and you should see the nginx welcome page.
+Open a browser and go to machine-name.cloudapp.net url and you should see the nginx welcome page.

 That's it for now.
 You can of course stop and remove these containers and images as we won't be using them again.